flowonyx/runtemplate/README.md

+# runtemplate

-`runtemplate` provides a way of doing template execution from standard Go templates from the command line.
+This application provides a way of doing template execution from standard Go templates from the command line.

+You can install it with:

+`go get github.com/flowonyx/runtemplate`

 It is intended primarily to be used with `go generate`.
 Simply put the `go generate` comment in your code like this: